 About Informatics and Data Science at NCI

-NCI Divisions, Offices, and Centers and the intramural and extramural research communities are important partners in defining the data science and informatics needs of their research programs, helping to shape CBIIT’s framework of data science and IT coordination and support.
+NCI DOCs and the intramural and extramural research communities are important partners in defining the data science and informatics needs of their research programs, helping to shape CBIIT’s framework of data science and IT coordination and support.

 Data Accessibility and Interoperability